-While recipe testing one night, I ended up with half of a grilled tomato and about 1/4 cup strawberry salsa.
-I could have a made a taco or some kind, but I decided to get creative with a sweet and savory omelet!
+While recipe testing one night, I ended up with half of the grilled tomato and about ¼ cup strawberry salsa.
+I could have made a taco or some kind, but I decided to get creative with a sweet and savory omelet!
 It was a little unexpected but so delicious!
 To make it:

 - Pour in a lightly oiled, small nonstick skillet.
 Let cook over low heat, untouched until eggs are almost set.

 - On one-half of the eggs, add ¼ cup strawberry salsa, half of a diced grilled tomato, and a sprinkle of queso fresco.

 - Fold the other side of the eggs over the side with the filling.
 Continue cooking until eggs are completely set.
 Top with cilantro, pickled onions, and more cheese.